hejtmy/fgu-optic-flow-js/README.md

     "showSquare": true,
-    "blinkInterTrial": [800, 1200], // in case we want blink trials to be randomized "showCross": true, //should there be a fixation cross at all time "pauseSettings": { //settings for pause trials
+    "blinkInterTrial": [800, 1200], // in case we want blink trials to be randomized "showCross": true, //should there be a fixation cross at all time "requireArduino": true, //if user is warned if arduino is not present.
+Can still continue, false just disables the warning
-        "msg": "Press spacebar to continue", //message to be displayed.
-See below for formatting },
+    "pauseMessage": "Press spacebar to continue", //message to be displayed.
+See below for formatting and options to "finalMessage": "Thank you for your time", //message at the end of the experiment. allows same formatting as pauseMessage },
     "trials":[
         {